- Sports and Recreation»

 In the early days of cycling, you didn't have much of a choice when choosing a bicycle.
-Then came the mountain bike, which turned the bicycle world on its head, and suddenly made trails and off-road riding a possibility.
-Hybrid bicycles are a middle point between road and mountain styles, and they're understandably pretty popular!
-This article is all about finding great hybrid bikes for under $500, and we'll get a chance to look at some good ones.
+Then came the mountain bike, which turned the bicycle world on its head and suddenly made trails and off-road riding a possibility.

-Some people have a very clear cut riding style and they can happily choose either a mountain or a road bike and have it fulfill all their riding needs.
-However, many people prefer a more mixed ride.
-They enjoy hills and trails just as much as the morning commute to the office.
-A hybrid bicycle will work well on both types of terrain, and they are also typically pretty fun to ride as well.
+Some people have a very clear-cut riding style and can confidently choose either a mountain or road bike and have it fulfill their riding needs.
+However, many people prefer a multi-purpose ride: they enjoy hills and trails just as much as the morning commute to the office.
+A hybrid bicycle is extremely fun to ride on both types of terrain.

-I'll also offer some hybrid bike brand reviews, and offer riding tips.
-My goal is to help you identify the features you'd most like to have on your hybrid bicycle, and identify them in different brands and models.
-I hope this helps!
+My goal is to help you identify the features you'd most like to have on your hybrid bicycle, and which brand and style will best meet those preferences.
+I hope I can help!

-So before we get into answering the question of what is the best hybrid bicycle for under $500, we should probably first tackle another question: what IS a hybrid bike in the first place?
-Since they don't fall into one particular category or another, they can vary widely in style and features, and I think there's some confusion as to what actually constitutes a hybrid.
-However, there are a few key features that run true to most models out there.
-I'll list them here.
+Before answer the question of which is the best hybrid bicycle for under $500, we should probably first tackle another question: what is a hybrid, or crossover, bike?
+Since they don't fall into one particular category or another, they can vary widely in style and features, causing confusion as to what actually constitutes a hybrid.
+There are a few key features that are constant among most models.
+I'll list them here:

-- Unisex: Most hybrids are good for men or women, and they're built to accommodate either gender.
-You can find female specific frames if you want to, but they're usually fine for either gender to ride.
-Just make sure it's sized appropriately for your body.
+- Unisex: Most hybrids are good for men or women, being built to accommodate either gender.
+Just make sure the bike is appropriately sized to your body.

-- Wide but smooth tires: Most decent hybrid bikes under $500 will have a good set of rubber on them.
-These tires are usually pretty wide, ranging from a half inch to almost 2 inches wide.
-They won't be knobby like mountain tires, but they will have some groove in them for rain riding, and a bit of grip.
-These wider tires allow for a range of riding, giving stability off-road, and diminishing drag on the street.
+- Wide, smooth tires: Most hybrid bikes under $500 will have a good set of rubber tires on them.
+These are usually pretty wide, ranging from a half inch to almost 2 inches wide.
+They won't be knobby like mountain bike tires, but they will have some groove in them for rain riding, and a bit of grip.
+These wider tires allow for a range of riding, giving stability offroad and diminishing drag on the street.

-- Upright Riding Position: Hybrids attempt to give a smooth, consistent ride in most scenarios.
-They therefore usually offer an upright riding position, with a comfortable seat and riser bars to keep you from hunching.
-They aren't entirely dedicated to comfort, but they aim to be good for most people.
+- Upright riding position: Hybrids attempt to give a smooth, consistent ride in most scenarios.
+Thus, they usually offer an upright riding position with a comfortable seat and riser bars to keep you from hunching.
+They aren't entirely dedicated to comfort, but they meet the needs of most people.

-- Some Suspension Parts: Most of the best hybrid bikes around or under $500 will include light suspension.
-This is by no means as extensive as that found on high end mountain bikes, but it provides some cushioning and stability from bumps.
-The most common is a front fork suspension (shocks), but you can sometimes find rear suspension or a seat post suspension too.
+- Light suspension: Most of the best hybrid bikes around or under $500 will include light suspension.
+This is by no means as extensive as that on high-end mountain bikes, but it provides some cushioning and stability.
+The most common is a front fork suspension, also known as "shocks," but you can sometimes find rear suspension or seat post suspension, too.

-- Lots of Gears: Good hybrid bicycles for less than $500 will include a solid range of gearing options, reflecting their ability to adapt to different riding conditions.
-Whether you have crazy hills or a nice, long flat ride to work, your hybrid bike will have the right gearing for it.
+- Lots of gears: Good hybrid bicycles under $500 will include a solid range of gearing options, underlining their ability to adapt to different riding conditions.
+Whether you need to conquer a crazy hill or a long, flat ride to work, your hybrid bike will have the right gearing to do it.